Share price: 4,420.00 details

 IMPLEMENTATION

-The Company will continue to oversee the implementing and monitoring of the Company’s compliance with the Act.
+The Company will continue to oversee the implementation and monitoring of the Company’s compliance with the Act.

 The Company's MSA statement will be posted on both the Business and Human Rights Resource Centre and Transparency in Supply Chains MSA registries.
-We have also registered our nominated contact on the Home Office's Modern Slavery Contact Database.
+The Company has also registered the nominated contact on the Home Office's Modern Slavery Contact Database.

 NEXT STEPS